Wilson ProStaff Original 6.0: Successor

 In 2012, Wilson reintroduced the Prostaff line with their Amplifeel series of rackets.
 Among the new rackets were 3 "Pro Staff" branded models: a 90, 95, and 100 square inch headsize.
 There has been a noticeable difference in swing-weight in these rackets, with the 90 having a 327 swing-weight, the 95 having a 306 swing-weight, and the 100 having a 304 swing-weight.
 The more modern Pro Staffs have also a reduction in weight; the 95 and 100 boast 11.5 and 11.3 oz strung weight, respectively.
 In comparison, the original Pro Staffs were very heavy, at 12+ oz.

 The frames of the latest 2014 Pro Staff models feature graduated lines at 3 and 9 o'clock, prompting players to customize the rather low stock racquet weight with lead tapes.

 Federer has since switched to a larger, 97 sq inch headsize racket for the 2014 season, and such the ProStaff line is expecting a major update in the design of the racket.
 Federer's new Prostaff removes the box beam in favor of a modern, angular beam.
 However, Wilson claims the same production and materials have been used in this racket line, blending the iconic Prostaff's graphite and kevlar blend with a modern design process.
 The new line of Prostaff is expected to be released fall 2014.

-Rerelease
+Re-release

 Wilson reintroduced the ProStaff Original 6.0 85 in May 2011 via an exclusive arrangement with Tennis Warehouse in the USA.
 The main differences on the new release are: